lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Verification of a common preferred cipher suite:

-   * The Initiator lists supported cipher suites in order of preference
+   * The Initiator lists supported cipher suites in order of preference, ending with the selected cipher suite for the session.

    * The Responder verifies that the selected cipher suite is the first supported cipher suite (or else rejects and states supported cipher suites).